kofimuad/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Task 10 - Inventing is a combination of brains and materials.
 The more brains you use, the less material you need
 A program that prints all possible different combinations of two digits.

+## Task 11 - The success combination in business is: Do what you do better... and: do more of what you do...
+A program that prints all possible different combinations of three digits